bparanj/crystal/programming/iac/docs/experiments/logrotate-playbook.md

 After setting up the playbook and Jinja2 template, run the playbook against your servers to deploy the custom logrotate configuration.
 Monitor the log directories to ensure logs are being rotated as expected and services continue to operate without interruption.

 For managing Rails application log files with logrotate, you can customize the logrotate configuration to include rules specific to your Rails logs.
-Rails applications typically log to one or more files in the `log` directory within the application root, such as `production.log`, `development.log`, etc. You'll want to ensure these logs are rotated regularly to prevent them from consuming too much disk space, while also preserving enough historical log data for troubleshooting.
+Rails applications  log to one or more files in the `log` directory within the application root, such as `production.log`, `development.log`, etc. You'll want to ensure these logs are rotated regularly to prevent them from consuming too much disk space, while also preserving enough historical log data for troubleshooting.

 Here's how you can adjust the `custom_logrotate.conf.j2` template to include a section for Rails log rotation: